Leo3418/leo3418.github.io/collections/_posts/en/2020-07-24-fedora-raspi-cluster.md

 {% include asciinema-player.html name="rm-sudo-passwd.cast" poster="npt:13" %}

-In case you are not familiar with `vi`, here are the operations for making the
+On Fedora, `visudo` uses `vi` as the text editor by default.
+In case you are not familiar with `vi`, here are the operations for making the change:
-change:

 1. Type `/wheel` and press `Enter`.
 This takes you to the line above the first line you should edit.

 2. Press `j` to move the cursor down by one line, then press `Shift-I` to go to the front of the line and start editing it.
-At this moment, you should see the **`-- INSERT --`** indicator at the bottom of the screen.
+At this moment, you should see the **`-- INSERT --`** indicator at the bottom of the terminal.

 3. Enter `#` so that the current line becomes a comment line.
 Now, press `Esc`, and the **`-- INSERT --`** indicator should disappear.